 Delivery Booster

-The current postal address system is not adapted to the logistic requirements for delivering goods.
-In this project VIL will develop an app that allows companies to determine more specific location codes, along with a delivery passport that connects the location codes to individual delivery wishes and specifications.
+The current postal address system is not suited for the logistical requirements of delivering goods.
+In this project, VIL will develop an app that allows companies to create more specific location codes.
+Additionally, a delivery passport will be created to connect these location codes to individual delivery preferences and specifications.

-The outdated system of postal addresses often leads to loss of time, more delivery rounds and the loss of flexibility.
-In addition, there is not yet a generally used delivery passport that links destinations to specific delivery specifications and wishes, such as delivery times, opening hours, back-up delivery addresses, specific needs (cooled delivery, extra security,…).
-VIL will develop a ready to use, user friendly application that combines location codes and delivery passports.
+The outdated system of postal addresses often leads to wasted time, increased delivery rounds, and lacks flexibility.
+Furthermore, there is currently no widely used delivery passport that associates destinations with specific delivery specifications and preferences, such as delivery times, opening hours, alternative delivery addresses, and special needs (e.g., refrigerated delivery, extra security).
+VIL aims to develop a user-friendly application that combines location codes and delivery passports, improving the delivery process.

 NEXT STEPS

-The app is running and ready to use in 3 languages.
+The app is currently operational and available in three languages.

-It is now up to the logistics sector to try out the app with its benefits and integrate it into their logistics processes.
-After all, the further commercial rollout of the app depends on its use by a large group of online shops, suppliers, logistics service providers and end users.
+It’s now the responsibility of the logistics sector to test the app and experience its benefits, and to incorporate it into their logistics processes.
+Ultimately, the future widespread use of the app depends on the support it receives from a large group of online shops, suppliers, logistics service providers, and end users.

 RESULTS

-• The app was tested in an integrated way in a full supply chain during a pilot project with the university of Gent, together with one of its suppliers and a logistics provider.
-The test took place on a campus of the university with complex delivery locations so that the advantages of the app for drivers that make use of it could be thoroughly demonstrated
+- The app was tested in an integrated way by incorporating it into a full supply chain during a pilot project with the University of Ghent, one of its suppliers, and a logistics provider.
+The test took place on a campus of the university with complex delivery locations to thoroughly demonstrate the advantages of the app for drivers who use it.

-• In order to get the correct information around the actual physical delivery location to the driver, the app creates a unique code specific to each delivery location, which needs to be passed through the entire data chain, i.e. from when the order is created until the delivery by the driver.
+- To ensure that the driver receives the correct information about the actual physical delivery location, the app generates a unique code specific to each delivery location.
+This code needs to be passed through the entire data chain, from order creation until the delivery by the driver.

-• A company-specific link in which the unique location codes of the order need to be read in by the logistics provider can easily be integrated into the existing company systems.
-As a result, the driver does not have to log into the app separately, but can retrieve the location data from the app from their own company system and navigate to it using the navigation software on the device they are using
+- To integrate the data from the app with business systems easily, an API was developed.
+A company-specific link can be integrated into the existing company systems allowing the logistics provider to easily input the unique location codes of the order.
+Consequently, the driver does not have to log into the app separately but can retrieve the location data from the app through their company system and navigate to it using the navigation software on the device they are using.

-• IT development work is thus relatively simple and limited, which is important in times of limited IT resources
+- The IT development work is thus relatively simple and limited, It is important in times of limited IT resources.
+Additionally, the app allows adding photos and other visual aids to the delivery passport.

-• There was very positive feedback from drivers and end customers.
-One driver who had not been employed for long and came to deliver on campus Coupure said that the app would save him a lot of time in delivering new rounds thanks to the photos.
-Especially on large sites, 15 minutes or more are easily lost when drivers are not familiar with the physical delivery location.
+- There was very positive feedback from drivers and end customers.
+For instance, one driver delivering on campus Coupure mentioned that the app would save him a lot of time in delivering new rounds, especially on large sites, as 15 minutes or more are easily lost when drivers are not familiar with the physical delivery location.

 Practical details